FraserHamilton/git-timelapse/README.md

 # install git-timelapse
 npm i git-timelapse

-# use npm start to launch your application so it's listening to changes
+# use npm start or whatever command you use to have your application listen to changes in your code
 npm start

 # In a sepearte terminal run git-timelapse (url example for create-react-app: http://localhost:3000)